 A multi-year collaboration between faculty members and students of MacEwan University helped to make Life on the Edge a reality.
 Professors and students from computer sciences, music and design studies have contributed hundreds of hours to ensure the game is a perfect balance of educational tool and fun tower defence game for in-class learning.
 As a type of educational game we designed a game that teaches yet is fun to play!

-Project Leads and Game Design
+Project Leads & Game Design

 Ross Shaw, Assistant Professor, Biological Sciences